capreolina/gists/what-s-next-for-oddjobs/odd-job-initiative/runs.md

 may be necessary when we lack enough people to do a run, especially if that run has demanding requirements!

+The one exception here is SPQ, which is so guild-based that I want all SPQ runs to be Oddjobs-only.
+That being said, it’s okay with me if odd-jobbers from other guilds join Oddjobs temporarily for the purpose of SPQing.
+Just so long as they aren’t non-odd characters.

 **Red** (leader of the **GangGang** guild, but also has some characters in Suboptimal) suggested doing some kind of joint Suboptimal-**Dream** (Dream is the alliance that GangGang is in with **Chroma**) runs of tough-ish things like